 - Retrieving ammo for ranged-combat characters.

-- And, of course, if you're willing to put up with the noise and failure rate and sheer mass of the object, it can help you grab the Orb of Zot a little faster.
+- It can help you grab the Orb of Zot a little faster.

 Prior to 0.12, the Orb only caused Apportation to fail 1-in-6 times.